rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The de-tokenisation flow is a simpler process.
 If the user knows the public key of the exchange it can be performed completely in the wallet app.
-The user would simply send a de-tokenisation transaction to the exchange which includes the IBAN the user would like the money to be payed out to as part of the block.
+The user would simply send a de-tokenisation transaction to the exchange which includes the IBAN the user would like the money to be paid out to as part of the block.

-However if a user does not know the public key of the exchange, the interaction has to happen through the UI.
+However, if a user does not know the public key of the exchange, the interaction has to happen through the UI.
 This would involve the following flow:

 1. The user specifies the amount to exchange along with their IBAN.